 France 26-7 Ireland: Les Bleues Dominate Second Half to Keep Grand Slam Dream Alive

-France produced a dominant second-half display to defeat Ireland 26-7 in the Women's Six Nations at Stade Marcel-Michelin in Clermont-Ferrand on Saturday, keeping their Grand Slam ambitions firmly on track while leaving Ireland to rue a string of disallowed tries.
+France produced a dominant second-half display to defeat Ireland 26-7 in the Women's Six Nations at Stade Marcel-Michelin in Clermont-Ferrand on Saturday, keeping their Grand Slam ambitions firmly on track while leaving Ireland to rue a string of disallowed tries and a missed opportunity to make history.
+France's winning streak against Ireland now extends to nine matches, with Ireland's last Women's Six Nations victory against Les Bleues coming back in 2017.

 Background

-Ireland arrived in France with genuine confidence, having recorded a nine-try victory over Italy and a strong second-half performance against England in earlier rounds.
-Captain Erin King had spoken of the team's desire to make history with a first away win against France, and Ireland's unchanged backline reflected head coach Scott Bemand's faith in his squad.
+Ireland arrived in France with genuine confidence and a clear sense of purpose.
+Head coach Scott Bemand's side had recorded a nine-try victory over Italy and a strong second-half performance against England in earlier rounds of the 2026 championship, and captain Erin King had spoken publicly of the team's desire to make history with a first away win against France.
+Bemand's decision to name an unchanged backline reflected his faith in the squad's ability to deliver on that ambition.

 Key Developments

-France took control in the second half, with Carla Arbez putting them ahead with a converted try in the 51st minute.
-Anais Grando added a third French try in the 68th minute, and Lea Champon secured the bonus-point victory with a try in the 79th minute, also converted by Arbez.
-The final score of 26-7 extended France's winning streak against Ireland to nine matches, with Ireland's last Women's Six Nations victory against Les Bleues coming in 2017.
+France took control in the second half with a display of clinical efficiency.
+Carla Arbez put them ahead with a converted try in the 51st minute, and AnaΓ―s Grando added a third French try in the 68th minute.
+LΓ©a Champon secured the bonus-point victory with a try in the 79th minute, also converted by Arbez, to complete a 26-7 win that flattered France somewhat given the closeness of the first half.
+Head coach Scott Bemand acknowledged his side had learned a "tough lesson" by failing to convert their scoring opportunities.

 Why It Matters